dashvlas/awesome-ios-interview/Resources/English.md

 ## KVC
 KVC adds stands for `Key-Value Coding`.
 It’s a mechanism by which an object’s properties can be accessed using string’s at runtime rather than having to statically know the property names at development time.

+## What is the difference between Delegate and KVO?
+Both are ways to have relationships between objects.
+Delegation is a one-to-one relationship where one object implements a delegate protocol and another uses it and sends messages to it, assuming that those methods are implemented since the receiver promised to comply to the protocol.
+KVO is a many-to-many relationship where one object could broadcast a message and one or multiple other objects can listen to it and react.
+KVO does not rely on protocols.
+KVO is the first step and the fundamental block of reactive programming (RxSwift, ReactiveCocoa, etc.)

 ## By calling performSelector:withObject:afterDelay: is the object retained?
 Yes, the object is retained.
 It creates a timer that calls a selector on the current threads run loop.
 It may not be 100% precise time-wise as it attempts to dequeue the message from